 The Seattle DSA endorsement questionnaire is detailed and comprehensive, and campaigns seeking our endorsement will need to spend a substantial amount of time completing it.
 We want to respect the limited resources that progressive campaigns have at their disposal.
 The main objective of the initial conversation is to give the campaign a sense of Seattle DSA’s priorities, before the campaign invests the time required to officially request an endorsement.

 The Seattle DSA chapter passed an Electoral Requirements and Responsibilities Resolution in 2022 and a Socialist Priorities Resolution in 2021.
 We advise candidates or their staff read it over to confirm that there is a fit between the campaign and Seattle DSA.

-Candidates seeking endorsements for 2021 elections should contact us as soon as possible.
+Candidates seeking endorsements should contact us as soon as possible.
 We will start considering campaign endorsements as early as 1 year before a primary election.